Mobile-Telematics/TelematicsApp-Android/README.md

 All types are presented in the Telematics App and you can understand which of these options for user ratings you need.

 >Remember!
 It takes a little time to create a Leaderboard rating in our Leaderboard API.
 A user who does not have a sufficient number of trips cannot see the Leaderboard data.
 Use placeholders for new users with an offer to make a trip, who just signed up.
+>
+## My Rewards

+Our telematics app allows you to work with DriveCoins and Streaks for each user:
+`DriveCoins` - the coins accrued to the user for the trips made;
+`Streaks` - the user's achievements in relation to his past trips.

+In detail, you can see the work with methods for rewards in the Telematics App source code in the DriveCoins section.